khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

   Login: https://eyewire.org/signup (create an account, login, go through the tutorial, analyze at least one real cube, post your result)

 # Ethology.
 Inhibition.
 Integration

+Note that we have two very different topics this week:

 - Wikipedia article about Ethology: https://en.wikipedia.org/wiki/Ethology
 - Wikipedia article about Neuroethology: https://en.wikipedia.org/wiki/Neuroethology